AresMUSH/aresmush/plugins/chargen/help/en/backgrounds.md

 > The Confederation is important to me because it has brought prosperity to the city of Davotay.
 I want to grow fantastically rich by milking the Empire, because that's what the Empire is good for: taking from.

 If you have not read any of the lore, please see [Getting Started](/wiki/Getting Started) to make sure you have the information you need to complete your background.

+If you wish to add more to your background, please limit it to 1 screen of text.
+Add that after the above statement.

 -----